Feb 5, 2021, 1:58:41 PM CST Jan 17, 2022, 9:02:25 AM CST

 What are variants of a virus?

 Viruses commonly change or mutate as they spread.
-These changes can result in variants, which are versions of the virus that are not identical to their predecessor.
-Variants may have a different type of behavior or biological characteristic than the original virus.
+These changes can result in new variants, which are new versions of the virus.
+Variants may behave differently or have different biological characteristic than the original virus.

-"Variants essentially mean that the genome of the virus changed a little bit," explains Dr. Kahn.
-"This is very common with these types of viruses."
+"Variants essentially mean that the genome (genetic material) of the virus changed a little bit," explains Dr. Kahn.
+"This is very common with viruses like COVID-19."

 "The longer we allow the virus to be transmitted in a population, the greater the likelihood of new variants emerging," Dr. Kahn says.
 "This is how viruses operate – they will continue to mutate as they spread.
 We have to take advantage of the opportunity we have now to reduce the spread of this virus, and that opportunity is vaccination."